 Rage has a simple, mechanical effect.
 It increases your physical might and toughness, at the cost of your defense, making you a force to be reckoned with on the battlefield.
 In games like Pathfinder, it also allows you to access certain powers that you can't reach when you aren't in the sublime state of mind that Rage brings.
 However, too often we just assume that all barbarians experience the same Rage, and that it looks the same, feels the same, and comes from the same place.
 That's why I've assembled 50 different flavors for where your character can draw fury and power from.
 This list is broken into three sections for your convenience.

-As a final note, this list is written for the Pathfinder roleplaying game.
+It should be noted that this list is written for the Pathfinder roleplaying game.
 Other systems with the barbarian class and Rage class feature may find the flavor useful, but the suggested mechanics won't be applicable.

 All right, let's get this party started!